hraj46/Sudoku-Solver/README.md

 - The Sudoku grid is stored internally as a 9x9 integer array.
 - Values are displayed in a formatted grid with clear separators for 3×3 sub-grids.

-Validation Checks
+### 3.Validation Checks

-Ensures that numbers follow Sudoku rules:
+- Ensures that numbers follow Sudoku rules:

-Each row must contain unique values (1–9).
+  - Each row must contain unique values (1–9).

-Each column must contain unique values.
+  - Each column must contain unique values.

-Each 3×3 sub-grid must contain unique values.
+  - Each 3×3 sub-grid must contain unique values.

-Input values are checked for correctness (0–9 range).
+- Input values are checked for correctness (0–9 range).

 Backtracking Algorithm